sbb-design-systems/lyne-components/src/components/sbb-header/readme.md

 # sbb-header

-The `sbb-header` component is a container for actions and logo, and it is displayed sticky at page's top.
+The `sbb-header` component is a container for actions and a logo, and it is displayed at the top of the page.

 It has two slots:
 the first one can contain one or more [sbb-header-action](../sbb-header-action/readme.md) or other action items